imagej/imagej.github.io/pages/Unit_tests_for_ImageJ1.md

 Or from Eclipse:

-1. Import the `ij1-tests` project using  and choosing the `ij1-tests/pom.xml` file.
+1. Import the `ij1-tests` project using {% include bc content="File |
+    Import Existing Maven Projects" %} and choosing the `ij1-tests/pom.xml` file.
-2. Right-click the `ij1-tests` project, .
+2. Right-click the `ij1-tests` project, {% include bc content="Run As |
+    JUnit Test" %}.

 ### Using a different version of ImageJ1